By Geoffrey C Porter

 I took to wearing long sleeve shirts on my fourteenth birthday.
 Two years before, I received my bracelet, and the restrictions started.
 I was born with the sugar disease, and ever since I have been on insulin.
 The insulin doesn’t matter, for it lives in a simple little pump I wear around my bicep.
 I replaced the cartridges of medicine with fresh ones and watched the battery charge.
 I could charge it with any one of my other devices, so that didn’t bother me.
 What bothered me was the stinking bracelet.

-It was worse for some of my friends at that age.
+Worse for some of my friends at that age.
 One boy I knew had failing kidneys, and he couldn’t even walk up to a drinking fountain and take a drink of water if he was over the limit his doctor prescribed.
 The damn bracelets controlled everything.
 If I walked up to a vending machine, 82.3% (I did the math) of the selections would flash red and be locked out by black screens.
 If I walked up to the counter in a restaurant and tried to order a large milkshake, well they aren’t really milk shakes of course, a resounding alarm will sound if the equipment is in place.
 The equipment wasn’t always functioning or on, so it was worth it to wear long sleeve shirts and tempt fate on some of my crueler days.

 It wasn’t illegal to try and ask for things I wasn’t allowed.
 They have talked about it in Congress, but you know how they talk and talk and talk.
 One of my friends made the mistake of asking for a beer when he was 16, and they called the cops.
 The cops just laughed and hit him a few times with their clubs.
 Only two or three times, not like they would if he had done something truly heinous like playing his car stereo too loud.